Timeless Human Resource Trends

 This year the biggest barrier to CIO success is the subject of talent and specifically, how we, as business leaders will hire, retain and train not just our future organizational leaders but the regular old Joe or June average employee.
 This simple fact is the reason that human resources and recruiting are forever linked in that HR is responsible for the entire employee life cycle and not just focused on recruiting or hiring new employees, which is why HR and recruiting are inextricably linked.

 The employment life cycle includes six different stages including 1) Recruitment 2) Selection 3) Performance 4) Succession 5) Development 6) Transition.
-For this 2016 HR and recruiting trends blog series, I focused on trends from four different areas including: 1) Recruiting, 2) Human Resources, 3) Technology and 4) Leadership.
-Each of these areas while involved in every area of the employment life cycle are focused in on two or three stages except for human resources which I view in a broader sense.
+For this 2016 HR and recruiting trends blog series, I focused on trends from four different areas including 1) Recruiting, 2) Human Resources, 3) Technology, and 4) Leadership.
+Each of these areas while involved in every area of the employment life cycle are focused on two or three stages except for human resources which I view in a broader sense.

 #1 – Focus on Holistic Human Resources

 As I mentioned above, while recruiting is important, talent involves more than just hiring and hiring.
 It includes training, engagement, culture, and HR administrative tasks.
 All of which are important in order to be effective in all aspects of human resources from strategic to administrative and everything in between.
 It’s what makes HR so challenging for senior leaders to grasp.
 There are many shades of human resources.

-For the CIO, the barriers to success when it comes to talent in 2016 are focused not just on recruitment but skills, resources, funding and the culture and structure of the organization.
-These are all things that things that are extremely hard to quantify from a metrics and analytics standpoint.
+For the CIO, the barriers to success when it comes to talent in 2016 are focused not just on recruitment but skills, resources, funding, and the culture and structure of the organization.
+These are all things that are extremely hard to quantify from a metrics and analytics standpoint.
 This doesn’t make them any less important for senior leaders.